 Elsevier eBook on VitalSource - Access Card

-With a greater emphasis on, and integration of, interprofessional collaboration, health literacy, and clinical reasoning, Canadian Fundamentals of Nursing, Sixth Edition provides you with the solid educational foundation to learn nursing principles, concepts, and skills with ease.
-The text’s proven, reader-friendly approach describes the principles, concepts, and skills essential to your success.
-The Sixth edition includes new chapters focused on the health needs of Indigenous people along with information on how to collaborate among interprofessional disciplines.
-Thoroughly reviewed by Canadian nursing experts, this edition ensures that you are well prepared to practise in Canada.
+With a greater emphasis on, and integration of, interprofessional collaboration, health literacy, and clinical reasoning, Canadian Fundamentals of Nursing, Sixth Edition provides students with the solid educational foundation to learn nursing principles, concepts, and skills with ease.
+This title’s proven, student-friendly approach describes the principles, concepts, and skills essential to your students' success, and comprehensive educator support tools seamlessly coordinate all of your course resources to enhance your teaching capabilities and help you meet all of your curriculum goals.
+The Sixth Edition includes new chapters focused on the health needs of Indigenous people along with information on how to collaborate among interprofessional disciplines.
+Thoroughly reviewed by Canadian nursing experts, this edition ensures that your students are well prepared to practise in Canada.

 - Case studies include unique clinical application questions and exercises, allowing students to practise using care plans and concept maps.

 - New photos capture the latest updates in skills and equipment relevant to Canadian nursing practice.

 - Key points and key terms in each chapter summarize important content for more efficient review and study.